numbat70/clyde/_docs/Content/228-WINDSURF_SMS_COVID.md

 - Activity can only take place if **all participants can maintain 2m distancing at all times**
 - The school is now in a **Tier 4 Area**.
 Only people from within that Tier 4 Area can attend sessions.
+- Juniors can cross boundaries if it is to attend their normal place of sport

 # COVID Measures